AntaresMugisho/PyBladeDocs/docs/liveblade/index.md

-# LiveBlade Documentation
+# Liveblade Documentation

-LiveBlade is an extension of the PyBlade template engine, bringing real-time interactivity to Python web applications.
-Inspired by Laravel Livewire, LiveBlade allows developers to create dynamic components using Python classes, eliminating the need for complex frontend JavaScript frameworks.
+Liveblade is an extension of the PyBlade template engine, bringing real-time interactivity to Python web applications.
+Inspired by Laravel Livewire, Liveblade allows developers to create dynamic components using Python classes, eliminating the need for complex frontend JavaScript frameworks.

 ## Installation

-To install LiveBlade, ensure you have PyBlade installed:
+To install Liveblade, ensure you have PyBlade installed:

 ```bash
 pip install pyblade
 ```

-Then, install LiveBlade:
+Then, install Liveblade:

 ```bash
 pip install liveblade